daryavep/Bioinformatics_Portfolio/python_pipeline/README.txt

 5. Generating a report.

 ###########################################################################################
-Execute the script inside of the week6 folder by typing the following command:
+Execute the script by typing the following command:

 python3 pipeline.py --fastq hawkins_pooled_sequences.fastq